 In conclusion

 The relationship between power generation and the price that we pay for our electricity is complicated.
 Our bills are not high because we generate energy renewably, but because the UK electricity market is not working properly.
 The linkage between the cost of electricity and the price of gas is widely recognised as being problematic.
 As a nation, we need to think carefully about how we invest in energy in the future.
 For example, offshore wind is more expensive than onshore wind, and we will continue to use gas for some time, to balance peak electricity demand with supply.
 While North Sea gas is a finite and diminishing resource, its wise use is preferable to importing expensive LNG from abroad.
-What is urgently needed in energy policy is an approach that is based on cross-party consensus.
+What is urgently needed is a cross-party consensus on energy policy; currently Reform is threatening to remove licenses to produce renewable electricity if it is elected, a move that would be be catastrophic for the stability and price of energy in the UK as well as for the UK’s carbon emissions.
 Before the last election, Labour was attacked by many of its own supporters for promising to honour commitments on North Sea exploitation made be the previous Government, but in truth, such thinking is necessary if the UK is not to be seen by prospective investors (on whom we depend however we generate electricity) as a chaotic and risky place to do business.
-We need a sophisticated and rational debate about energy policy that is focused on the national good and on tackling the problem of climate change.
+We need a sophisticated and rational debate about energy policy that is focused on the national good, which means addressing there cost of electricity and also tackling the problem of climate change.